-Apart from the moral and ethical obligation of taking all precautions to prevent employees and the public contracting a serious, potentially fatal disease, the Code has a special status in law.
+Apart from the moral and ethical obligation of taking every precaution to prevent employees, tenants, and the public from being exposed to Legionella bacteria in commercial water systems, the ACoP has a special status in law.

-Should you be prosecuted for breach of health and safety law, and you did not follow the advice provided in the Code, you will need to demonstrate that you have complied with the law in some other way or a Court will find you at fault.
+Should you be prosecuted for breach of health and safety law, and you did not follow the advice provided in the ACoP, you will need to demonstrate that you have complied with the law in some other way, or a court will find you at fault.

-This means every business owner, or board of directors, should be aware of the Code and have procedures and policies in place that can demonstrate compliance with the code of practice.
+This means every business owner, board of directors, landlord, or building manager should have a good understanding of the ACoP and have procedures and policies in place that can demonstrate compliance with the code of practice.

-Whilst it is not compulsory, and you could take other action to ensure you have Legionella under control, following the guidance in the code will normally be enough to comply with the law.
+Whilst it is not compulsory, and you could take other action to ensure you have Legionella under control, following the guidance in the ACoP will normally be enough to comply with the law.

-If you are an employer, or someone in control of premises (e.g. landlord), you have a legal duty to understand and manage Legionella risks.
+If you are an employer, landlord, or building manager, you have a legal duty to understand and manage Legionella risks.

 You must understand how to: